4.9 Star Rating

 Survival Without Blood Meals

-• In cooler or less optimal environments, bed bugs can survive weeks to months without feeding.
-In extreme lab conditions, some have survived over a year without food under very low temperatures/humidity.
+• In cooler or otherwise less favorable environments, a bed bug can survive for weeks or even months without feeding at all.
+Under extreme laboratory conditions, with the temperature and humidity kept very low, some have managed to last over a year without food.
 (UC IPM)

-• In normal indoor conditions (typical room temperature and humidity), survival without feeding is much shorter — on the order of months at most.
+• In a normal home, though, at ordinary room temperature and humidity, survival without feeding is a good deal shorter – something on the order of months at the very most.
 (Orkin)

 03.